Some rather interesting outcomes of software updates for our Sat Nav (GPS).

 What a load of TISH

-As much as I love my Cruze, this unreasonable cost means this will be my my last Holden car.
+As much as I love my Cruze, this unreasonable cost means this will be our last Holden car.
+This is not support or care from a company but price gouging at the extreme.

 There is a considerable thread at Whirlpool on the GSP Software that starts off talking about it compared to a TomTom but then ends up a debate on updates, costs and responsibility..